Healthdirect Free Australian health advice you can count on.

 Key facts

-• Symptoms of stomach cancer include heartburn, abdominal pain or swelling and unexplained weight loss.
+• Symptoms of stomach cancer include heartburn, abdominal (tummy) pain or swelling and unexplained weight loss.

-• Stomach cancer is usually diagnosed with endoscopy to look at and take a sample (biopsy) of your stomach for testing.
+• Endoscopy is used to look at and biopsy (take a sample) of your stomach to diagnose stomach cancer.

-• Stomach cancer is usually treated with surgery to remove part, or all of your stomach, followed by other therapies such as chemotherapy, radiotherapy and immunotherapy.
+• Stomach cancer is usually treated with surgery to remove part or all of your stomach, sometimes followed by other treatments, such as chemotherapy.

-• You can reduce your risk of developing stomach cancer by limiting salty and pickled foods in your diet.
-Also quit smoking and treat helicobacter pylori infection, if necessary.
+• You can reduce your risk of stomach cancer by limiting salty and pickled foods in your diet and quitting smoking.

 What is stomach cancer?